w3f/polkadot-wiki/docs/learn-ledger.md

 - Click "+ Stash" instead of "+ Nominator" or "+ Validator" (selecting the latter two will not work).
 - Input the amount of tokens to bond and confirm the transaction.
+- Confirm the transaction on the Ledger devivce.
-- When the transaction is include you will see the newly bonded account in the "Account Actions" page.
+- When the transaction is included you will see the newly bonded account in the "Account Actions" page.
 - Select "Start Nominating" or "Start Validating" to start nominating or validating.
+- Confirm the transaction on Apps and on the Ledger device.

 ## Support